ABHAY-100/meco/README.md

 2. Contribute ideas, propose features, and share feedback on the evolving project.
 3. Collaborate with the community to bring meco to life.

-### License
-This project is currently without a specified license.
-Please contact us for usage inquiries.

 ### Contact
 Connect with us at [meco.apppp@gmail.com](mailto:meco.apppp@gmail.com) to join the conversation and share your vision.